bruno-chavez/restedancestor/README.md

 The Ancestor is waiting and listening on port 8080 of localhost
 ```

-You can communicate with the API in various ways, for example going to your browser and typing on your serach bar `localhost:8000`, followed with one of the routes listed on the Routes seccion, if succesful you should see something like this:
+You can communicate with the API in various ways, for example going to your browser and typing on your search bar `localhost:8000`, followed with one of the routes listed on the Routes section, if succesful you should see something like this:

 ![browser image](assets/images/browserImage.png)